Financial Aid Questions? Questions about eligiblity? Get video answers below, or head to Financial Aid TV

 Students will be measured against the satisfactory academic progress standard at the end of the spring term to determine eligibility for receipt of Title IV financial assistance for the upcoming year.

-The earned credits usually reflect course loads maintained in a student’s permanent record at the college.
+Attempted credits usually reflect course loads maintained in a student’s permanent record at the college.

 Enrollment in remedial courses will not be included as attempted credits for financial aid.

-Withdrawals which are recorded on a student’s permanent record will be included as attempted credits and will have an effect on the student’s capability to meet the appropriate standard.
+Withdrawals recorded on a student’s permanent record will be included as attempted credits and will have an effect on the student’s capability to meet the appropriate standard.
 A Retroactive “non-punitive” withdrawal may result in the requirement for a student to repay any assistance received as a result of the student’s enrollment at the time of receipt of the student assistance.

 Courses with incomplete grades are included as attempted credits.
 However, these courses cannot be used as credits accumulated toward the degree since successful completion is the criterion for positive credit accumulation.